ashishtayal14/digipramaan/README.md

 # DIGIPRAMAAN

+A onestop app to handle the document verification process.

 ## Install

 - **If you have installation or compilation issues with this project, please see [our debugging guide](https://github.com/electron-react-boilerplate/electron-react-boilerplate/issues/400)**